Showing posts with label Venice. Show all posts

 Discovering John Latham's art at Venice Biennale

 Books, both as physical as well as conceptual objects, can be a part of an art installation, and can express ideas about different things including memory and knowledge.
 A Zambia born British artist, John Latham (1921-2006) is known for his art installations in which books played a central role.
-In Venice Biennale this year, different installations of Latham were brought together in a special exhibition.
+In Venice Biennale this year, different installations of Latham were brought together in a special exhibition (click on the images for a bigger view).

 Art of John Latham at Venice Biennale, Italy - Images by Sunil Deepak